 Sonara Camp, Dubai Desert Conservation Reserve

-The view: With all the skyscrapers, gardens and yacht-filled rivers, it’s easy to forget that Dubai is actually in the desert.
+The view: With all the skyscrapers, gardens, and yacht-filled marinas, it’s easy to forget that Dubai is actually in the desert.
 Remind yourself with dinner in the dunes at this luxurious camp.
 It’s at its best at sunset when the fading light casts everything in a warm copper chrome.
 After dark, you’ll be serenaded by a jazz band whilst seated under a marquee of fairy lights.

 The food: This is no budget barbecue.
-You’ll be diving into a Mediterranean-inspired feast that zings with spices; think shawarma in taco shells, fire-flamed cauliflower with a rainbow of courgettes, and zesty pavlova topped with a coal-grilled orange.
+You’ll be diving into a Mediterranean-inspired feast that zings with spice; think watermelon and feta mille-feuille, seven-hour-cooked lamb with Yemeni spices, and zesty cheesecake topped with mango yuzu coulis.